portworx/px-docs/applications/cassandra-px-perf-test.md

   -node ${NODE_1_IP},${NODE_2_IP},${NODE_3_IP}
 ```

 Generally Cassandra stress test should be run on every Cassandra containers about the same time to increase the load.
-And using the same keyspace, use different sequence to separate between each containers operation on the same keyspace.
+And using the same keyspace on the same test run, requires to use different ``sequence`` to separate between each containers operation on the same keyspace ``(e.g.  1..10000 and 10001..20000 and so on)``.